ibm-cloud-docs/vpc/block_storage_vpc_profiles.md

 | 10,000 - 16,000  | 1,000 - 48,000 |
 {: caption="Table 3.
 Available IOPS based on volume size" caption-side="bottom"}

+Througput for the custom profile is calculated by using a multiplier of 256 KB.
 If your application needs more IOPS and throughput, you can increase the volume size and specify a new IOPS value in a higher range.
 Capacity and IOPS can be modified only when the volume is attached to a running instance.

 ## Profiles for boot volumes
 {: #vsi-profiles-boot}